 The Impact of Covid-19 on Workers in Electronics Supply Chains

 The Covid-19 crisis forces us to turn inward, worrying about our families' and communities' vulnerabilities to unprecedented public health and economic threats.
 Yet, even in this time of crisis—indeed because of it—we should turn outward as well.
 Never has it been clearer that the state of health and well-being of the people of this world are interdependent, that we cannot protect ourselves without protecting others.
 It is not therefore a question of choosing between maintaining supply chains of essential products and protecting vulnerable workers across the globe who make those products.
 We can and must do both as one depends on the other.
 For this reason, Electronics Watch intends to raise awareness of the impact of the Covid-19 crisis on the workers who are so central to our health and wellbeing.
 Following our mission, we focus on workers in the electronics supply chain and what public buyers can do to protect their rights and safety even, and especially, today.
-Please select from the menu options on the left, or below.
+Please select from the menu options on the left.

 To ensure the timeliness of these updates, we will be publishing them in English only.
 If it would be useful for you to have a particular resource in your language, please get in touch.

 - Impacts of COVID-19 on supply chain workers in the electronics sector - Updates from Business & Human Rights Resource Centre

 - Responsible disengagement in the time of corona - SOMO, ECCHR and PAX position paper, (20 April, 2020)